eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dependencies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The DDS application requires the Fast DDS and Fast CDR libraries.
-Depending on the installation procedure followed the process of making these libraries available for our DDS application will be slightly different.
+Depending on the installation procedure followed, the process of making these libraries available for our DDS application will be slightly different.

 Installation from binaries and manual installation